-Last year in Cologne it was called "Turn the Swag on".
-This year the whole thing turned out to be much more sparse.
+Last year it was still "Turn the Swag on" in Cologne.
+This year the whole thing was much more sparse.

-The great thing: There was a towel 🙂.
-Whereas T-shirts are piling up in the cupboard meanwhile, I don't have a single WordPress towel yet.
-Here too, the orga-team has shown creativity.
+The great thing: There was a towel 🙂 Whereas t-shirts are piling up in the closet by now, I don't have a single WordPress towel yet.
+Here, too, the Orga team has shown creativity.

 Conclusion on the organization

 It is great what the orga team has achieved in such a short time.
 Creative solutions have been found for many points that were not fully realized due to the short time available, and the BarCamp format has once again shown that, in a suitable setting, the community is involved and contributes to the success of BarCamps.

-At the same time, it shows the great efficiency advantages of organizing WordCamps regularly.
+At the same time, it shows the great efficiency benefits of hosting WordCamps on a regular basis.
 Many other WordCamps should follow the example of Cologne and organize WordCamps regularly.
 In Spain, for example, a WordCamp takes place almost every month.
-And this with a fully booked number of participants and each time at a different location.
+And that with a fully booked number of participants and each time at a different location.

-At this point we would like to thank once again Thomas Brühl, Tobias Fritz, Judith Schröer, Sebastian Blum, Udo Meisen and Sven Wagener!
+At this point a big thank you to Thomas Brühl, Tobias Fritz, Judith Schröer, Sebastian Blum, Udo Meisen and Sven Wagener!

 The WordPress TV revolution in action

-Especially outstanding this time was the publication process of the sessions for WordPress telev.
+Especially outstanding this time was the publishing process of the sessions for WordPress .tv.
 For the participants and speakers themselves, there was no direct difference.
 The real advantage now comes directly to you.

 In the past, videos were sometimes only available several weeks after the actual WordCamp due to the extensive post-processing.
-Understandably, the motivation for organizers to edit all session videos after the performance is over is limited.
+Understandably, the motivation for organizers to edit all the session videos after the work is done is limited.

-The solution: In order to reduce the amount of post-production work to a minimum, the videos are now "cut" directly while they are being recorded.
-How this works exactlyFrank Staude has already presented the new product at the Meetup Hannover in 2016.
+The solution: To reduce the effort of post-production to a minimum, the videos are now "edited" directly during recording.
+How this works exactlyFrank Staude already presented in 2016 at the Meetup Hannover.